qiime2-graveyard/rfcs/README.md

 - `needs-guide`: Once an RFC is submitted as a pull request a QIIME team [member] will be assigned as an RFC guide.
 They will be the primary contact for questions and assistance, and are responsible for advancing the RFC through the review process.
-If no one is assigned after a while come find us on [Slack].
+If no one is assigned after a week come find us on [Slack].
 - `preparing-for-review`: This is an initial screening performed by the guide to ensure that the RFC meets the guidelines for review (detailed in *How*, above).
 The guide might request minor adjustments to comply with the RFC guidelines and will determine if the RFC subject matter is appropriate to begin review.
 - `under-review`: Congratulations!
 Now is when the real work begins.
+The QIIME team will announce the review process through broadcasts on [Twitter], [Slack], and the [blog].
 Review is an iterative process, and will likely generate feedback.
 Be prepared to address this feedback in your RFC.
 Feedback may be given from any interested party.
 The guide will collate relevant feedback and request updates to the RFC.
 Do not alter the branch history during these updates, it is critical to reviewers that GitHub comments remain in place during review.
 - `final-comments`: The RFC is ready to be accepted and the guide has indicated a deadline for final feedback.
 This is the last opportunity to give input on the proposal.
 Speak now or forever hold your peace.